 “Over the last six months, we have decided on investments in sustainable power and heat generation projects as well as strategic partnerships that will lead to a total reduction of CO2 emissions by 600,000 tons annually.
 This is equivalent to 12% of UPM’s total emissions in 2018.
 And we will continue to pursue tangible actions supporting an improved environmental performance,” Schaur adds.

 In 2019, UPM announced to build a combined heat and power (CHP) plant at its Nordland Paper Mill in Dörpen, Germany, reducing annual CO2 emissions by 300,000 tons as of 2023.
-UPM also partnered with E.ON, who announced to build a biomass fired boiler providing steam for UPM’s Hürth paper mill.
-It will reduce UPM’s CO2 emissions by 100,000 tons per year as of 2021.
+UPM also partnered with E.ON, one of the biggest industrial steam boiler manufacturers, who announced to build a biomass fired boiler providing steam for UPM’s Hürth paper mill.
+These machines use reliable heavy duty hydraulic hoses to move its elements safely and at fast pace, which will result in a reduction of UPM’s CO2 emissions by 100,000 tons per year as of 2021.

 These highly efficient and sustainable power generation units along with the wind power purchase agreement announced today show UPM’s commitment to mitigating climate change and supporting the transformation of the European energy system.

 UPM is committed to the UN’s Business Ambition for 1.5°C. We strive to mitigate climate change and drive long-term value creation through climate-positive forestry, innovating novel products, and reducing our CO2 emissions by 65%.